 Concluding Remarks

 Lysine is a basic positively charged amino acid involved in several biological processes, including proteinogenesis, crosslinking, mineral uptake, and metabolite production.
-Lysine is an essential amino acid as it cannot be synthesised de novo in mammals and must be obtained through dietary intake of organisms that possess the biosynthetic pathways.
+Lysine is an essential amino acid as it cannot be synthesised de novo in animals and must be obtained through dietary intake of organisms that possess the biosynthetic pathways.
 Lysine deficiency, arising from an inadequate diet, can lead to several disease states, thus highlighting the need for a balanced diet with sufficient intake of essential amino acids.
 In contrast to this, an excessive concentration of free lysine, due to stunted catabolism, can cause various neurological disorders.
 It must be noted that in highly complex organisms, such as humans, metabolites including lysine can be implicated in many different processes and this review has addressed some of these roles.

 Acknowledgements